 Linkedin Ban in Russia

 Since the new Russia’s law, many companies including Apple, Google, and Amazon have kept its users’ data on servers based in Russia.
-However, not every tech companies have complied with the legislation and the first one to feel the casualty of the ruling is LinkedIn.
-Also, a social media giants like Facebook and Twitter hasn’t complied with the legislation yet and may face the same casualties as LinkedIn.
+However, not every tech companies have complied with the new legislation.
+The first one to feel the casualty of the ruling is LinkedIn.
+Also, a social media giants like Facebook and Twitter haven’t complied with the legislation yet.
+Therefore it may face the same casualties as LinkedIn.

 Of course, as usual, Russian new legislation comes with a little controversy.

 Russian authorities say that they imposed the new law to protect its online user’s privacy against the internet hackers.
-Having said that, LinkedIn has a known history of a mass hack in 2012 when over 117 million people were affected by it.
+Plus, LinkedIn has a history of a mass hack in 2012 when over 117 million people were affected by it.

-Where another theory suggests that Russian authorities wish to gain access to its users’ data kept by some of the largest international companies like LinkedIn, Facebook, and Twitter.
+Another theory suggests that Russian authorities wish to gain access to its users’ data kept by some of the largest international companies.
 Before the legislation, it was hard for Russian government authorities to come up with a good reason to get these tech companies to pass its users’ data.

 LinkedIn has more than 467 million global users, and only 5 million users based in Russia.
-Therefore it is unlikely that LinkedIn would want to go as far and comply with Russian legislation to maintain its Russian user base.
+Therefore it isn’t in LinkedIn interest to comply with Russian legislation to maintain its Russian user base.
 Though, it might be more in LinkedIn new owner’s Microsoft interest to smoothing out problems with Russia.

-It will be interesting to see Facebook’s and Twitter’s reaction to the new threats as Facebook Russian audience reach 24 million users and Twitter only about 8.5 million Russian users.
-These are relatively small amounts in comparison to its global audience, but we are thrilled to see if any of the tech giants will stick to refusing compliance with Russian legislation.
+It will be interesting to see Facebook’s and Twitter’s reaction to the new threats.
+Current Facebook Russian audience reach 24 million users and Twitter only about 8.5 million Russian users.
+These are relatively small amounts in comparison to its global audience.
+But we are impatiently waiting to see if any of the tech giants will stick to refusing compliance with Russian legislation.

 LinkedIn is number one professional social media site which allows to gather, share, network, and even find jobs all around the world.
-Although Russian users are experiencing blocked access to it, they can still use LinkedIn with a Russian VPN service help.
+Although Russian users are experiencing blocked access to it, they can still unblock LinkedIn in Russia with a VPN service help.

 Russian ISPs block LinedIn, which forbids all Russian IP addresses from accessing the LinkedIn website.
-Using a VPN service, you can hide your original IP address.
+Using a VPN for Russia, you can hide your original IP address.
 By connecting to a VPN server in another country where LinkedIn is available, you can easily bypass restrictions and access LinkedIn from Russia.

-So, if you are living in Moscow and wish to access LinkedIn, first you need to get a VPN service with a server in another location where LinkedIn is available.
+So, if you are living in Moscow and wish to access LinkedIn, first you need to get a VPN with a server in another location where LinkedIn is available.
 Once you get a VPN service, connect to a VPN server, let’s say, in the UK.
 Now VPN has changed your IP to the UK.
-When your connection establishes, you can securely open LinkedIn and surf without worries just like before.
+When your connection establishes, you can securely open and unblock LinkedIn in Russia.
+It allows you to use Linkedin without any worries just like before.

-The best free VPN services typically provide slow connection speeds and limited bandwidth as well as few VPN servers.
-We recommend getting a reliable and trusted VPN service like ExpressVPN that has over hundred of servers globally.
+The best free VPN providers typically provide slow connection speeds and limited bandwidth as well as few VPN servers.
+We recommend getting a reliable and trusted VPNs like ExpressVPN that has over hundred of servers globally.
 Or you can try NordVPN that offers Double Data Encryption, making sure that your data is properly encrypted and secured from your government.

 I’m a freelance writer living in Canada.
 Highly interested in topics on technology, online surveillance, and censorship.
 Love traveling and outdoor activities.